mocky-balboa/mocky-balboa/CONTRIBUTING.md

 ## Release Process

-Releases are automatically handled by CI using [Semantic Release](https://github.com/semantic-release/semantic-release).
-Conventional commits are used to determine the release version as well as used to generate the changelog.
-Only changed packages are deployed, and all packages are deployed when the pnpm lockfile is updated.
-All packages are published to npm.
+Releases are managed via [Changesets](https://github.com/changesets/changesets).
+When you need to create a release:

+- Run `pnpm prepare-release` and follow the prompts to setup the release
+- Commit the generated changeset file
+- Push the changes to your branch
+- CI will automatically create a canary release for all packages that need to be published
+   - The canary release versions will be written back to the PR description for convenience
+- Once merged to main, CI will automatically create publish the release

 ---